sushiGyuuuuu/Pawgram-The-Virtual-Pet-Simulator/README.md

 ---
 <h4> Overview ₍^. .^₎⟆ </h4>
-<p> Pawgram is a Java-based virtual pet program designed to bring comfort, joy, and a tiny spark of companionship to your screen. </p>
+<p> Pawgram is a Java-based program designed to combat digital loneliness and provide a moment of calm by offering a simple, charming virtual pet.
+Its main features include interactive care routines like feeding and playing, alongside responsive animations and emotive feedback that make the pet feel alive.
+Pawgram solves the problem of sterile, impersonal computing environments by delivering a tiny, persistent source of comfort and joyful companionship directly on your screen, offering a gentle, positive distraction during a busy or stressful day. </p>

 ---